cbrown5/GLMs-R-workshop-IMAS-2025/readme.md

 Interactive linear regression analysis pattern that creates documentation for a simple linear model.
 Generates a Quarto document with formatted summary tables using `kable`, predictive plots using `marginaleffects` package, and statistical interpretation for non-experts.
 Includes model verification/diagnostic plots, suggestions for model improvements (transformations, GLM alternatives), outlier and leverage point analysis, and sensitivity analyses.

 #### stepwise-model-selection.md
-Interactive backwards stepwise model simplification workflow using ZooBiomass data with log10(Biomass) response.
-Starts with full 3-way interaction model (`Depth * Zone * Region`) and uses interactive checkpoint system for joint human and agent decision-making.
+Interactive backwards stepwise model simplification workflow .
+Starts with full model  and uses interactive checkpoint system for joint human and agent decision-making.
 Includes model diagnostics at each step, renders documents for review between steps, systematic term removal with F-ratio testing, and final predictive plots using `marginaleffects`.

 ### Data Files